What It's Like To Be Trans At The Beach

 "The beach has always been a sort of freeing place for me, regardless of my physical form.
 But when it comes to places like the pool, there are a lot of pressures to conform and to be comfortable, two things that are very difficult as a gender non-conforming person being placed in comparison to cis-conforming folks.
 But I think my body image has become a lot more positive after starting T, and I'm all here for body positivity and reclamation.

-"I wish cis people would realize that being trans is really not as much of a thing as they're thinking it is.
+"I wish cis people would realise that being trans is really not as much of a thing as they're thinking it is.
 Everyone knows what alienation feels like, in some sense or another."

 Kansas City

-Ada Brumback, 27, a videographer, photographer, a videographer, photographer, and musician in Kansas City, MO
+Ada Brumback, 27, a videographer, photographer, and musician in Kansas City, MO

 "My first time wearing a gender-appropriate swimsuit in public was on a private beach in Rhode Island.
 It was a surreal experience.
 After feeling uncomfortable in public swim spaces for my entire life, I felt a major sense of relief.
 I was on tour with a band, and the keyboardist had a family friend with a beach house we were blessed with an opportunity to stay at.
 At this point, I feel far better in these types of spaces, but I'm still on edge.
 The less clothing I'm wearing, the more uncomfortable I am.
 Wearing a swimsuit in public can be the most vulnerable experience.